Upcoming Events

 16

-Program (w/field component): Birding Made Easy.
-How everyone from beginners to advanced birders can use Merlin and eBird to enhance their birding.
+Join us for our November Meeting and Program (w/field component): Birding Made Easy.
+How everyone from beginners to advanced birders can use new phone apps to enhance their birding.

 Location: Boyd Hill Nature Preserve Classroom